 OLR Bill Analysis sHB 7109

-AN ACT CONCERNING MEDICAID COVERAGE FOR APPLIED BEHAVIOR ANALYSIS SERVICES, IMPLEMENTING CERTAIN RECOMMENDATIONS OF THE TRANSFORMING CHILDREN'S BEHAVIORAL HEALTH POLICY AND PLANNING COMMITTEE AND ABUSE INVESTIGATIONS INVOLVING BEHAVIORAL ANALYSTS.
+AN ACT CONCERNING IMPLEMENTING CERTAIN RECOMMENDATIONS OF THE TRANSFORMING CHILDREN'S BEHAVIORAL HEALTH POLICY AND PLANNING COMMITTEE AND ABUSE INVESTIGATIONS INVOLVING BEHAVIORAL ANALYSTS.

 TABLE OF CONTENTS:

-SUMMARY § 1 - MEDICAID COVERAGE FOR APPLIED BEHAVIOR ANALYSIS Requires DSS to increase Medicaid coverage and provider rates for ABA $\S~2$ - CERTIFIED COMMUNITY BEHAVIORAL HEALTH CLINICS PLANNING GRANT Requires DSS to (1) use Certified Community Behavioral Health Clinics Planning Grant money for purposes related to care coordination, value-based payment models, and resource navigation; and (2) report by November 1, 2025, on grant expenditures § 3 - INTENSIVE IN-HOME CHILD AND ADOLESCENT PSYCHIATRIC SERVICES Requires DSS to review the Yale Child Study Center's IICAPS program and other evidence-based alternatives for children with serious emotional disturbances and report by October 1, 2025; authorizes the Transforming Children's Behavioral Health Policy and Planning Committee to contract with the Yale Child Study Center for reasons related to federal funding §§ 4 & 5 - AGE INCREASE FOR INSURANCE COVERAGE FOR AUTISM THERAPIES AND SERVICES Raises the age, from under 21 to under 26, that applies to required coverage for behavioral therapy for people with autism spectrum disorder under private insurance plans § 6 - URGENT CRISIS CENTERS Requires OHS to review private health insurance coverage for children's treatment at urgent crisis centers and report by October 1, 2025, on results and recommendations § 7 - MANDATED REPORTERS Expands mandated reporter requirements to people working in a professional capacity with children under the clinical supervision of a behavior analyst § 8 - REPORTS OF ABUSE Requires DCF to notify DPH of child abuse and neglect reports involving a behavior analyst, and requires DPH to investigate these reports as complaints; requires DPH to notify a behavior analyst's employer if it receives notice of a conviction of certain crimes (e.g., abuse or sexual assault) § 9 - REQUIRED INFORMATION PROVIDED TO ABA PATIENTS Requires a behavior analyst's employer to give patients information on submitting complaints § 10 - ABA ADVISORY COMMITTEE Establishes an advisory committee to make recommendations on a statutory and regulatory framework for providers to deliver ABA services to children; requires the advisory committee to report by November 1, 2025 BACKGROUND SUMMARY This bill makes various changes to expand access to behavioral health services, including applied behavior analysis, for children and increase protections for children receiving these services, as described in the section-by-section analysis below.
-By law, "behavior analysis" and "applied behavior analysis" (ABA) means the design, implementation, and evaluation of environmental modifications using behavioral stimuli and consequences, including the use of direct observation, measurement, and functional analysis of the relationship between the environment and behavior, to produce socially significant improvement in human behavior (CGS §§ 20-185i & 38a-488b).
+SUMMARY § 1 - CERTIFIED COMMUNITY BEHAVIORAL HEALTH CLINICS PLANNING GRANT Requires DSS to (1) use Certified Community Behavioral Health Clinics Planning Grant money for purposes related to care coordination, value-based payment models, and resource navigation and (2) report on grant expenditures by November 1, 2025 § 2 - INTENSIVE IN-HOME CHILD AND ADOLESCENT PSYCHIATRIC SERVICES Requires DSS to review the Yale Child Study Center's IICAPS program and other evidencebased alternatives for children with serious emotional disturbances and report by October 1, 2025; authorizes the Transforming Children's Behavioral Health Policy and Planning Committee to contract with the Yale Child Study Center for reasons related to federal funding §§ 3 & 4 - AGE INCREASE FOR INSURANCE COVERAGE FOR AUTISM THERAPIES AND SERVICES Raises the age, from under 21 to under 26, that applies to required coverage for behavioral therapy for people with autism spectrum disorder under private insurance plans § 5 - URGENT CRISIS CENTERS Requires OHS to review private health insurance coverage for children's treatment at urgent crisis centers and report by October 1, 2025, on results and recommendations § 6 - MANDATED REPORTERS Expands mandated reporter requirements to people working in a professional capacity with children under the clinical supervision of a behavior analyst § 7 - REPORTS OF ABUSE Requires DCF to notify DPH of child abuse and neglect reports involving a behavior analyst, and requires DPH to investigate these reports as complaints; requires DPH to notify a behavior analyst's employer if it receives notice of a conviction of certain crimes (e.g., abuse or sexual assault) § 8 - REQUIRED INFORMATION PROVIDED TO ABA PATIENTS Requires a behavior analyst's employer to give patients information on submitting complaints § 9 - ABA ADVISORY COMMITTEE Establishes an advisory committee to make recommendations on a statutory and regulatory framework for providers to deliver ABA services to children; requires the advisory committee to report by November 1, 2025 BACKGROUND SUMMARY This bill makes various changes to expand access to behavioral health services for children, including applied behavior analysis, and increase protections for children receiving these services, as described in the section-by-section analysis below.
+By law, "behavior analysis" and "applied behavior analysis" (ABA) is the design, implementation, and evaluation of environmental modifications using behavioral stimuli and consequences, including using direct observation, measurement, and functional analysis of the relationship between the environment and behavior, to produce socially significant improvement in human behavior (CGS §§ 20-185i & 38a-488b).
 EFFECTIVE DATE: Various, see below.